09petrella/Class_Project/README.md

 # Class_Project

 ## Module Overview
-A movie data base that contains that will be pulled into tables that will help build predictions for future movies.
-The tables for predictions will contain title, movie genre, actor, director, budget, year premired, and gross revenue.
+A movie data base that will be pulled into tables that will help build predictions for future movies.
+The tables from the data set will contain title, movie genre, actor, director, budget, year premired, and gross revenue.
 Main Questions to be asked:
 - Will a specific actor casted based on movie ratings, quantity of movies, and gross revenue play a large role in these outcomes?
 - Does a specific actor with high average ratings confirm a high rating for the future?
+Based on the answers from these questions we will be able to assume rating predicitions based off reasoning from the actor chosen

 Machine Learning to analyze Hulu Data